geoffder/imaging-utils/README.md

   containing the weighted footprint of a single ROI (X x Y x N matrix)
 * `denoised`: movie constructed using a denoised signal (default: Fcell – Fneu * 0.7) of each ROI

+## preprocess.py
+* This script runs the current folder (including sub-folders) of `tiffs` through a processing pipeline, and saves the output in an adjacent folder (in the parent directory) with the name postpended with `_processed`.
+* The pipeline is described by the arguments given to the script when it is run.
+  With the exception of the `multi_trial` flag, these are translated into functions to be applied to the input imaging data **in order**.
+### Options:
+* `multi_trial`: (0 or 1) indicates that `tiffs` found grouped in a folder represent multiple recordings of the same field responding to the same stimulus.
+This will be used to adapt the processing functions to the correct shape of the data.
+The placement of this argument does not matter, first makes the most sense though.
+Off (0) by default.
+* `crop`: Comma separated pair of integer values indicating the number of pixels to trim from both sides in x, and y.
+  * For example, `crop=48,0`, would result in 48 pixels removed from both sides of the recordings in x and zero pixels in y.
+* `reduce`: Comma separated triplet of integer values indicating the 3d shape (time, x, y) of a kernel with which to apply a strided mean reduction/pooling to the data.
+Particularly useful for improving signal to noise while reducing the memory required for analysis.
+  * For example, `reduce=1,4,4` will pool over the spatial dimensions with a 4x4 kernel, quarering the number of pixels in x and y.
+* `qi`: Float value defining a quality index threshold.
+A quality index will be calculated for each pixel (beam over time), and any pixels that do not meet the threshold will be zeroed out.
+As these calculations rely on multi-trial data, this option requires that the `multi_trial=1` option be given (and that data is multi trial, with `tiffs` grouped in subfolders).
+  * For example, `qi=0.4`, would set to zero any pixels that did not meet a quality index of 0.4 over multiple stimulus presentations.
+* `snr`: List of 5 comma delimited values defining the baseline time index window (2 integers), the response window (2 integers), and a signal-to-noise ratio threshold.
+For each pixel, the snr is calculated as the ratio of the variance between the response window indices over the baseline window variance.
+If the snr does not pass the given threshold, the pixel is zeroed out.
+  * For example, `snr=50,500,600,1200,2.0`, would calculate snr as the ratio of the variance between time points 600:1200 over the variance between 50:500, and check if it passed a threshold of 2.0.
+**Example usage:**
+`python /path/to/script/preprocess.py multi_trial=1 crop=48,0 reduce=1,4,4 qi=0.4`